kangk1204/Octopus-toolkit2/doc/guide.rst

     Sample.L001.fastq, Sample.L002.fastq, Sample.L003.fastq ...
 Sample.L008.fastq

-To merge the above files, you must set the Multi-Lane columns in the files to the same number.
+To merge the above files, you must set the number of ‘Multi-Lane columns’ to the same number for each file.

 * ``Strand``